Foods - fresh vs. frozen or canned

 Overall, vegetables fresh from the farm or just picked are healthier than frozen or canned ones.
 But frozen and canned vegetables can still be a good choice.
 They need to be canned or frozen right after being harvested, when they still have all of their healthy nutrients.

 Noel MB, Thompson M, Wadland WC, Holtrop JS.
-Nutrition and Family Medicine.
+Nutrition and family medicine.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 37.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 37.

 U.S. Department of Health and Human Services and U.S. Department of Agriculture.
 Dietary Guidelines for Americans, 2010.
 7th ed.
 Washington, DC: U.S. Government Printing Office, December 2010.